jcu-eresearch/TDH-Research-Data-Catalogue-pre1.8/creating_a_research_record.rst

 Adding a new Research Data Record
 =================================

-To add a new research record to Research Data, you need to access the Dashboard.
-You can  access the Dashboard from the home page by clicking on Dashboard in the menu bar or be  going directly to http://research.jcu.edu.au/researchdata/dashboard.
+To add a new research record to Research Data, you need to access 'My Research Data'.
+You can access 'My Research Data' from the home page by clicking on 'My Research Data' in the menu bar or by going directly to http://research.jcu.edu.au/researchdata/dashboard.
 If you are not already logged into the site, the login box will appear at this point.

 Logging In
 ----------